-- The organic app store, managed through what Apple named Product Page Optimization (PPO).
+- The organic app store, managed through what Apple has named Product Page Optimization (PPO).

 For the default App Store product page, you’ll be able to run Product Page Optimization, or, Apple’s native a/b testing offering.
 You’ll be able to create up to 3 treatments (variations of your product page and test them against your existing control product page.

 This test will run solely on organic traffic, allowing you to optimize your App Store product page conversion rates for organic traffic.
 Unfortunately, you won’t be able to have a dedicated product page for search traffic or one for browse traffic.